maesoser/blog/content/posts/openwrt-minimal-node-exporter.md

 +++
-title = "How to add a prometheus node exporter to a lightweight openwrt router" date = "2022-12-28" description = "Adding a prometheus node exporter to a lightweight openwrt installation by making use of uhttpd cgi-bin folder and lua."
+title = "How to add a prometheus node exporter to a lightweight openwrt router" date = "2022-12-28" description = "Or what to do when `opkg update && opkg install prometheus-node-exporter-lua` is not an option."

 [taxonomies]
 tags = ["homelab"]